-Depression is a serious medical illness that negatively affects how the patient feels, the way they think and how they act.
-It is unfortunate that it affects a large population of Americans but it can be treated.
+Depression is a severe medical illness that negatively affects how the victim feels, the way they think and act.
+Unfortunately, it involves a large population of Americans.

-Every once in a while everyone feels sad, but a person who is depressed experiences sadness or despair that lasts for at least two weeks or longer.
-The individual feels hopeless and helpless and they more than often blame others for the way they feel.
+Every once in a while, most people feel sadness, but a person who is depressed experiences despair that lasts for at least two weeks or longer.
+The individual feels hopeless and helpless, and they often blame others for the way they think.

-- Small matters make you frustrated and irritable and often have angry out bursts
+- Small matters make you frustrated and irritable, and you often have angry outbursts

-- Loss of pleasure or interest in most normal activities such as sports and hobbies
+- Loss of pleasure or interest in everyday activities such as sports and hobbies

 - Sleep disturbances such as too much sleep or insomnia